 Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

-Jack Lemmon is an actor who was beloved for his comedic work, yet critically acclaimed and revered for his more dramatic fare as well.
+Jack Lemmon was an actor who was beloved for his comedic work, yet critically acclaimed and revered for his more dramatic fare as well.
 He was an Oscar-winning dramatic actor who was just as famous for the comedies he made with writer/director Billy Wilder and his memorable comedic team-ups with Walter Matthau.
 Yes, Jack Lemmon could appear in anything from the broadest of comedies to the most heartbreaking of dramas.
-He simply did whatever project happened to interest him at the time.
+He simply did whatever project happened to interest him.
 Jack always called the moment the cameras started rolling “magic time” and he treated it as such.

-FYI: I chose the order of my Jack Lemmon top 10 by considering each film's importance in Jack’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
-Naturally, feel free to watch them in any order you like (this is merely a recommended top 10).
+I chose the order of my Jack Lemmon top 10 by considering each film's importance in Jack’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
+Naturally, feel free to watch them in any order you like.
+(This is merely a recommended top 10.)
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Jack Lemmon film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Jack Lemmon Films